GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 4. Verify the integrity of the "SETUP 1 BOOT" USB drive to prove the absence of errors or malware infection:
     1. Remove the "SETUP 1 BOOT" USB drive from the USB slot and immediately reinsert it.
-    2. Wait 10 seconds for the operating system to recognize the USB.
+    2. Wait 10 seconds for the operating system to recognize the USB drive.
     3. The USB drive will, again, not be readable by MacOS, which may result in an error box pop up.
 This is expected; click "Ignore".
-    4. The USB's device identifier may have changed.
+    4. The USB drive's device identifier may have changed.
 List all disks and partitions again:
         ```
         $ diskutil list
         ```